rkuma183/wilsonmar.github.io/_posts/2017-08-03-git-macros.md

 ---
 layout: post
-title: "Git Macros (in a CLI Terminal)"
+title: "Git shortcuts (in a CLI Terminal)"
 excerpt: "A few swipes of your hand and it's done for you"
 tags: [git, commands, utilities]
 shorturl: "https://git.io/"